footworkjs/animate.css/README.md

 *Just-add-water CSS animation (for FootworkJS)*

-Custom version of [animate.css](https://github.com/daneden/animate.css) for usage with [FootworkJS](https://github.com/footworkjs/footwork) when animating its elements.
+Custom/forked version of [animate.css](https://github.com/daneden/animate.css) for usage with [FootworkJS](https://github.com/footworkjs/footwork) when animating its elements.

 **NOTE:** This version of [animate.css](https://github.com/daneden/animate.css) has been modified to be [SASS](http://sass-lang.com/)-based and to use a flag on the parent element to trigger the changed state/animation on its direct children.